Solid-liquid phase diagrams

 Answer

-The weight function is an integral part of the orthogonality definition of associated Laguerre polynomials due to its role in ensuring convergence and its practical applications.
+The weight function is an integral part of the orthogonality definition of Laguerre polynomials due to its role in ensuring convergence and its practical applications.
 It is often tied to specific problems, such as those in quantum mechanics.
 Omitting the weight function would sever this connection and could potentially alter the orthogonality properties of the polynomials.
-Therefore, defining orthogonality without the weight function would generally be invalid and would not reflect the intended use and properties of the associated Laguerre polynomials.
+Therefore, defining orthogonality without the weight function would generally be invalid and would not reflect the intended use and properties of the Laguerre polynomials.

 The weight function naturally defines the integration range because as , making the integral convergent over this range.
 This range is also connected to specific problems, such as the radial part of the wave functions in quantum mechanics.
 In the context of the hydrogen atom, represents a distance, which is always non-negative.